top of page

 A Few Things About Me

-Life isn’t all serious, so here are a few things that bring me joy:
+Life is not all serious, so here are a few things that bring me joy.

 I’m a hardcore Survivor fan, still applying, and still waiting for Jeff Probst to call.